 Twice a year, in September and March, Workday – UW’s integrated, cloud-based human resource and payroll operations system – releases major feature upgrades designed to increase functionality and enhance the user experience.
 On this page, learn about what changes you can expect; what steps, if any, you might need to take to prepare for the new upgrade; and what dates Workday will be unavailable during this routine maintenance.

-Though, like most Workday releases, many updates for Workday 2021R2 center around back-end improvements (which end users won’t notice), a few larger-scale changes came with this round of planned updates.
-Some of the more noticeable updates include:
+Workday’s spring release came out the weekend of March 11-12, 2023.
+Though like most Workday releases, many updates for Workday 2023R1 center around back-end improvements (which end users won’t notice), a few larger-scale changes came with this round of planned updates, including: